An alliance of those committed to the preservation of engineering heritage and skills

 There are well over 100 employers with apprentices enrolled on the programme to date with companies ranging from sole-traders, through start-ups to large well-established players.

-Organisations range from general restorers, marque specialists, EV-conversion companies, pre-war specialists to race preparation and support firms.
+Organisations range from general restorers, marque specialists, EV-conversion companies, museums, pre-war specialists to race preparation and support firms.